Zekaric/GRL/README.md

 ## Goals
 The goals of the library is to provide a set of features in one place.
 Kitchen Sink library.
 So, memory handling, file IO, data containers, networking, etc.  All with a, hopefully, simpler interface that will be 'good enough'.
 I try to make the code fast and simple but there will always be a tradeoff or two somewhere.
 Not everything will be fully fleshed out either as I only develope to a point where I satisfy a need.
 For example the Networking just implements simple TCP connections since I didn't need UDP at the time I was working on it.

+Ultimately I do want this to become cross platform.
+Windows, MacOS, and Linux.
+However most of my life is currently developing on Windows so that is the main focus of the commits and code base.
+I do have a Mac and Linux machine at home but I have not had a need to make a cross platform program just yet to warrant the effort to port the code properly over to those machines.